antoniofull/thexpatmagazine.com/src/pages/blog/2014-11-20-diving-top-sites.md

   - destinations
 ---

 Are you a diver or wannabe?
 Looking for the most beautiful sights to dive?
 No more searching, we found it!
-Here the top 5 places in the world where every diver should go at least once in it&#8217;s life.
+Here the top 5 places in the world where every diver should go at least once in it's life.

 ## 1 &#8211; Barracuda Point (Malaysia)